mariangelad/Trie4Hist/README.md

 ### Setting

 The files _alphabet.txt_ contains the list of the characters you want to include in the trie.
-The number of permitted characters sets the value of 'ALPHABET_SIZE':
+The number of permitted characters sets the value of ALPHABET_SIZE:

     #define ALPHABET_SIZE  54